fitbenchmarking/fitbenchmarking/docs/source/users/options/jacobian_option.rst

 ---------------------------

 Analytic Jacobians can only be used for specific :ref:`problem_def`.
 Currently the supported formats are cutest and NIST.
-The only option is:
+The supported options are:

 * ``default`` - use the analytic derivative provided by a supported format.
+* ``sparse`` - use the function sparse_jacobian (either available or provided by the user) to compute the derivative.

 Default is ``default``